nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 With GNU Make, we can define a set of rules that describe how to build the project.
 These rules specify the dependencies between files, and the commands needed to compile them.
 When the source codes have changed, GNU Make is smart enough to figure out which files need to be recompiled based on their dependencies.

-GNU Make can be used for building projects in various programming languages, not just limited to C/C++.
+GNU Make can be used for building projects in various programming languages, not just limited to C/C++, whenever you need a series of instructions to run depending on what files have changed.
 To demonstrate this, let's take a look at a simple Makefile that is not related to C/C++ programming:

 A Makefile for a project writen in Python programming language:
 [https://github.com/TezRomacH/python-package-template/blob/master/Makefile](https://github.com/TezRomacH/python-package-template/blob/master/Makefile)